ibm-cloud-docs/FileStorage/duplicate-volume.md

 ```
 {: codeblock}

-When you want to create a dependent duplicate of your volume, use the comman with the `--dependent-duplicate` option.
+When you want to create a dependent duplicate of your volume, use the command with the `--dependent-duplicate` option.
 See the following example.

 ```sh
 $ ibmcloud sl file volume-duplicate 560391190 --dependent-duplicate